-To alter the value in ANY location, enter the desired DIGIT from the programsheet, then DEPRESS THE # BUTTON.
+Alter ANY location value by entering DIGITS from the program sheet, then DEPRESS THE # BUTTON.

-NOTE: THE # BUTTON MUST BE DEPRESSED AFTER ENTRY OF DESIRED DIGIT.
+NOTE: Press the # key after each entry .
 THE SYSTEM WILL NOT PROGRAM THE DIGIT UNTIL THE POUND (#) BUTTON IS DEPRESSED, THEREFORE IF A MISTAKE IS MADE IT CAN BE CHANGED.